Skip to content

 2. Regex-Based Route Parsing vs. Radix Trees

-Radix tree routing is highly efficient for heavy route structures, but dynamic parameters and wildcards require complex state management.
+Radix tree routing is efficient for heavy route structures, but dynamic parameters and wildcards require complex state management.

 3. Error Boundary Safety vs. Stream Interruption